|

 - Port 587 is also supported by Hover for sending mail via SMTP in

 addition to port 25.
-SMTP on Port 587 only works for Hover accounts.
+SMTP on Port 587 is a common outgoing mail port

 - Port 8889 is also supported by Crystaltech for sending mail via

 SMTP in addition to port 25.
-SMPT on Port 8889 only works for
+SMPT on Port 8889 is also a common

 - An mail client is a software program for sending and receiving mail from a